Mathematical analysis of singularities in the diffusion model under the submanifold assumption: Background

 \section{Background}

-As a class of probabilistic generative models, diffusion models are used to sample from a $d$-dimensional target probability distribution.
-Given a target distribution $p_{data}$ and a random variable $X_0\sim p_{data}$, the general idea of diffusion models is to add noise to $X_0$ step by step such that $X_T$ is an easy-to-sample standard normal distribution.
+As a class of probabilistic generative models, diffusion models are used to sample from a target probability distribution.
+In order to build a foundational framework for discussion, we briefly review two existing diffusion models and their connections in this section.

+Given a $d$-dimensional target distribution $p_{data}$ and a random variable $X_0\sim p_{data}$, the general idea of diffusion models is to add noise to $X_0$ step by step such that $X_T$ is an easy-to-sample standard normal distribution.
 Subsequently, a reverse diffusion process is used to sample from $p_{data}$.
-The generative task of diffusion models is done by solving an SDE for the form (\ref{FK-SDE}) defined backward in time from $T$ to $0$.
+The generative task of diffusion models is done by solving an SDE for the form \eqref{FK-SDE} defined backward in time from $T$ to $0$.
 In general, there is no closed-form expression for the reversion and we usually learn it from available data.